Leg3ndary/tagscript-docs/docs/source/BlockReference/parsing.rst

 .. note::

-    Parsing can be done with basically anything, though you shouldn't try to parse datetimes using methods below, that's what strf blocks are for ADD LINK HERE.
+    Parsing can be done with basically anything, though you shouldn't try to parse datetimes using methods below, that's what :doc:`strf blocks <time>` are for.

 Variable Parsing
 ----------------